 Although components are meant to be similar when used throughout your artboards, there are many elements you will want to change depending on the use case.

-Because of the limitations of Sketch Symbols, you are often forced to either break the link to that symbol to change things how you want, or go back into the main symbol and create a new variation for that single use case.
+Because of the limitations of Sketch Symbols, you are often forced to either break the link to that symbol to change things how you want or go back into the main symbol and create a new variation for that single use case.

 In Adobe XD, Components behave very similarly to a normal group of elements.
-You are free to change position, scale, color, and style of any element in a Component instance without affecting the Main Component.
+You are free to change position, scale, colour and style of any element in a Component instance without affecting the Main Component.